 The COVID-19 virus has had an unprecedented negative impact on the global economy, and in particular on the aviation sector.
 There has been a dramatic slowdown in air traffic, with many markets in near complete shutdown.
-According to IATA air travel is down to approximately 20% of normal levels and a recovery to pre-pandemic levels is not expected for several years.
-Substantially all of the world's airlines are experiencing financial difficulties and liquidity challenges.
+According to the International Air Transport Association ("IATA"), as of mid-June 2020, air travel is down to approximately 30% of normal levels and a full recovery to pre-pandemic levels is not expected for several years.
+Substantially all the world's airlines are experiencing financial difficulties and liquidity challenges.
 While we believe the long-term demand for air travel will return to historical trends over time, the near-term impacts of the COVID-19 virus' economic shock are material; the extent and duration of which cannot currently be determined.

 Airlines have been seeking to preserve liquidity through a combination of requesting government support, raising debt and equity, delaying or canceling new aircraft orders, furloughing employees, as well as requesting deferrals from lessors.
 We have agreed to defer near-term lease payments with certain of our airline customers, which they are obliged to repay over time.
+As of August 1, 2020, we have agreed to defer approximately \$99,000 in near-term lease payments, including \$61,209 that appear in our Consolidated Balance Sheet as components of Accounts receivable, Net investment in leases, or Other assets as of June 30, 2020.
+This represents approximately 12% of Lease rental and Direct financing and sales-type lease revenues for the twelve months ended June 30, 2020.
+Deferrals have been agreed to with 40 airlines, representing 50% of our customer base, and for an average deferral of four months of lease rentals.
+In a limited number of situations, we have agreed to broader restructurings of contractual terms, for example obtaining better security packages, term extensions, or other valuable considerations in exchange for short-term economic concessions.

-As of May 7, 2020, we have agreed to defer approximately \$70,000 in near-term lease payments with 35 airlines, including \$18,545 that appear in our Consolidated Balance Sheet as components of Accounts receivable, Net investment in leases, or Other assets as of March 31, 2020.
-If air traffic remains depressed over an extended period and if our customers are unable to obtain sufficient funds from private, governmental or other sources, we may need to extend further deferrals to some of our other customers or to extend the deferrals we have already made.
+If air traffic remains depressed over an extended period and if our customers are unable to obtain sufficient funds from private, governmental or other sources, we may need to grant additional deferrals to our customers or extend the periods of repayment for deferrals we have already made.
 We may ultimately not be able to collect all the amounts we have deferred.